-Artist renderings of the Ye-8-5M (E-8-5M) spacecraft on the surface of the Moon.
+Artist renderings of the E8-5M spacecraft on the surface of the Moon.
 Credit: NPO Lavochkin

-An artist rendering of the Ye-8-5M (E-8-5M) spacecraft's return vehicle lifting off from the Moon.
+An artist rendering illustrates the liftoff of the return vehicle of the E8-5M spacecraft from the Moon.
 Click to enlarge.
 Credit: NPO Lavochkin

-An LB-09 soil-sampling mechanism for the Luna-24 probe (left) developed by Tashkent branch of KBOM (TashKBM) and capable of drilling to the depth of more than two meters.
-An unidentified follow-on device can be seen on the right.
+The LB-09 soil-sampling mechanism for the E8-5M probe (left) developed by Tashkent branch of KBOM (TashKBM) and capable of drilling up to a depth of 2.5 meters.
+A follow-on drill for the 5M Mars sample return mission is on the right.
 Click to enlarge.
 Copyright © 2002 Anatoly Zak

-The processing of soil samples inside a special glove box chamber.
-After removal from the flight container a flexible hose containing the lunar soil was placed on a special disk with a spiral groove for initial X-ray imaging.
+Processing of soil samples inside a glove box chamber at Vernadsky GEOKhI institute in Moscow.
+After removal from the flight container, the flexible hose containing the lunar soil was placed on a special disk with a spiral groove for initial X-ray imaging.
 Click to enlarge.
 Credit: (398)